Please note there is updated pricing for 2023.

 Certification is earned once participants have completed BOTH the online and live portions and have passed BOTH the written exam for the online component, and the competency-based exam during the one-day live component.

-This Hybrid, 19.5 hour, competency-based course will be the foundation for the learner as a Certified Vestibular Specialist.
+This combined 19.5 hour, competency-based course will be the foundation for the learner as a Certified Vestibular Specialist.
 The course will expand upon introductory coursework for vestibular dysfunction as it relates to benign paroxysmal positional vertigo (BPPV), and vestibular hypo-function, including assessment and rehabilitation.
-Canalith repositioning maneuvers (CRM) and vestibular rehabilitation therapy (VRT) protocols to manage identifiable vestibular and balance system disorders.
+Canalith repositioning maneuvers (CRM) and vestibular rehabilitation therapy (VRT) protocols are included as part of the comprehensive management plan for identifiable vestibular and balance system disorders.
 Evidence-based integration into management principles will be disseminated throughout both the online and live components of the course.